moreno-isacchi/portfolio-canonical/lilypond-documentation/about-lilypond-input-syntax.rst

     c,, d e f
   }

 This example will engrave D4 A3 C5 A6 C5 D5 E5 F5, the same pitches as the previous example.
 It's easy to see how the relative block makes syntax easier, avoiding multiple sets of ``'`` or ``,``.
-Note that the octave of the first pitch after the brace, in this case a ``d``, is calculated by taking into account the pitch stated after the command ``\relative``, in this case ``c'``.
+Note that the octave of the first pitch after the brace, in this case a ``d``, is calculated by taking into account the pitch stated after the command ``\relative``, in this case ``c'`` (which serves only as a reference pitch, and thus is not engraved).

 In Western music, especially vocal classical music, where big intervals are rare, ``\relative`` is often more comfortable to write than the default absolute mode.
 Reducing the amount of ``'`` and ``,``, ``\relative`` contributes to keeping the code clean.
 However, there are indeed circumstances in which the contrary is true, and absolute mode is preferable (for example, complex polyphonic music).